-The Nominating/Governance Committee consists of Mr. Frisby (Chair), Mr. Brady, Ms. Calaway, Messrs.
-Johnson and Moran, each of whom is independent within the meaning of the NASDAQ Stock Market, LLC director independence standards as currently in effect.
+The Nominating/Governance Committee consists of Mr. Frisby (Chair), Ms. Calaway, and Messrs.
+Brady, Johnson and Moran, each of whom is independent within the meaning of the NASDAQ Stock Market, LLC director independence standards as currently in effect.
 The Nominating/Governance Committee is responsible for evaluating and selecting candidates for the Board of Directors and addressing corporate governance matters on behalf of the Board of Directors.

-In performing its duties to recommend the Board of Directors, nominees for Nominating/Governance Committee seeks director candidates with the following qualifications, at minimum: high character and integrity; substantial life or work experience that is of particular relevance to the Company; sufficient time available to devote to his or her duties; and ability and willingness to represent the interests of all shareholders rather than any special interest group.
+In performing its duties to recommend nominees for the Board of Directors, the Nominating/Governance Committee seeks director candidates with the following qualifications, at minimum: high character and integrity; substantial life or work experience that is of particular relevance to the Company; sufficient time available to devote to his or her duties; and ability and willingness to represent the interests of all shareholders rather than any special interest group.
 The Nominating/Governance Committee may use third-party search firms to identify Board of Director candidates.
 It also relies upon recommendations from a wide variety of its contacts, including current executive officers, directors, community leaders and shareholders, as a source for potential candidates.

 Shareholders wishing to submit or nominate candidates for election to the Board of Directors must supply information in writing regarding the candidate to Nominating/Governance Committee at the Company's executive offices in East Aurora, New York.
 This information should include the candidate's name, biographical data and qualifications.
 Generally, the Nominating/Governance Committee will conduct a process of making a preliminary assessment of each proposed nominee based upon biographical data and qualifications.
 This information is evaluated against the criteria described above and the specific needs of the Company at the time.
 Additional information regarding proposed nominees may be requested.
 On the basis of the information gathered in this process, the Nominating/Governance Committee determines which nominees to recommend to the Board of Directors.
 The Nominating/Governance Committee uses the same process for evaluating all nominees, regardless of the source of the recommendation.

-The Nominating/Governance Committee held four meetings in 2019.
-All of the members of the Nominating/Governance Committee attended at least 75% of the meetings held in 2019, other than Ms. Calaway who joined the Board in September 2019 and attended all meetings held after joining the Board.
-The Nominating/Governance Committee is governed by a written charter adopted in September 2019 that is posted on the "Corporate Governance" section of the Company's website at https://investors.astronics.com/corporate-governance.
+The Nominating/Governance Committee held two meetings in 2021.
+Each of the members of the Nominating/Governance Committee attended at least 75% of the meetings held in

+2021.
+The Nominating/Governance Committee is governed by a written charter that is posted on the "Corporate Governance" section of the Company's website at https://investors.astronics.com/corporate-governance.